videojs/video.js/docs/guides/tech.md

 ## Flash Technology

-The Flash playback tech is a part of the default `techOrder`.
-You may notice undesirable playback behavior in browsers that are subject to using this playback tech, in particular when scrubbing and seeking within a video.
-This behavior is a result of Flash's progressive video playback.
+The Flash playback tech was previously included in Video.js core and was included in the default `techOrder`.
+As of version 6, the Flash tech was moved to a separate [videojs-flash plugin][flash] which you would need to include if you still need to use Flash.

+It's increasingly likely that end users don't have Flash or their browser disables it, so it's strongly recommended to find an alternative such as HLS.

-### Enabling Streaming Playback
+### Enabling RTMP Streaming Playback

 In order to force the Flash tech to choose streaming playback, you need to provide a valid streaming source **before other valid Flash video sources**.
 This is necessary because of the source selection algorithm, where playback tech chooses the first possible source object with a valid type.
 Valid streaming `type` values include `rtmp/mp4` and `rtmp/flv`.
 The streaming `src` value requires valid connection and stream strings, separated by an `&`.
 An example of supplying a streaming source through your HTML markup might look like: